chaoss/website/CHAOSScon/2019NA/speakers.md

 Before learning to code, Dani worked at non-profits and was a professional backpacking guide.
 She became passionate about social justice, interconnectedness, and sharing good ideas, and now brings those passions to her work as a technologist.

-Dani is also an educator and experienced speaker who has given talks at Waffle.js, SCaLE, and more.
+Dani is also an educator and experienced speaker who has given talks at Waffle.js, SCALE and more.
 She is always interested in talking about open source sustainability, learning to code, or your favorite place to go hiking.

 > Session: **Finding Your Focus and Measuring Your Success as a Young OSPO**
 >